Yung-Beef/subsocial-docs/docs/faq/TokenClaimFAQ.md

 ## Can I claim from my phone?
 Yes, however, since there are currently no mobile wallets that support Subsocial, you will need to use a mobile web browser that supports web extensions, so that you can use Polkadot.js.
+At the moment, Yandex is the only mobile browser that supports extensions.
 You need to install the Yandex browser with the letter "Я" on a red background, as **the Polkadot.js extension does not work stably in the classic Yandex browser**.
 Download link https://play.google.com/store/apps/details?id=ru.yandex.searchplugin&hl=ru&gl=US